mukhtar-github/Complete-Node.js-Course/5-Express- Advanced Topics/Express- Advanced.md

 ## 6- Environments

 In a more complex, or enterprise like application, you need to know what environment your code is running on.
-Is it a *developement* environment, or a *production* environment?
+Is it a *development* environment, or a *production* environment?
 Perhaps, you may want to enable or disable certain features based on current environment.
 For example, let's imaging we want to enable logging up HTTP requests only in the *developement* environment, on a developement machine, but not in *production*.

 So let me show you how to do this.
 Earlier you learned about the *process* object, this is a global object in *Node* that gives us access to the current process.
 This *process* object has a property called *env*, which gives us the environment variables.
 Now, we have a standard environment variable called *NODE_ENV*, and this environment variable returns the environment for the node application.
 If it's not set, we're going to get undefined.